 The Hubert von Goisern Culture Award 2020

-Together with a three-member jury Hubert von Goisern chooses artists whose creativity and efforts deserve and require support.
-The financial support offered by the culture award encourages the winners to continue their work and to live out their creativity, enabling the public to both share in and be inspired by it.
+The Hubert von Goisern Culture Award is presented once a year.
+Together with a jury Hubert von Goisern chooses artists whose creativity and efforts deserve and require support.
+The financial support offered by the Culture Award encourages the winners to continue their work and to live out their creativity, enabling the public to both share in and be inspired by it.

 Hubert von Goisern - Chairman